-These steps form the foundation of the ethical decision-making framework we developed to guide investment professionals as they resolve ethical dilemmas in the best interests of their clients.
+These steps form the foundation of the CFA Institute Ethical Decision-Making Framework we developed to guide investment professionals as they resolve ethical dilemmas in the best interests of their clients.

 Using case studies to illustrate real-world situations, we've designed the online ethics course, interactive webinars, and in-person workshops to help you apply this framework with confidence.

 The Ethical Decision-Making FrameworkDownload your guide to the framework (PDF)

 How to Apply the Framework

 This online course helps you navigate ethical situations using the Ethical Decision-Making Framework.
 You'll be presented with real-world scenarios and case studies in an online platform that allows you to interact with your peers and study at your own pace.